-Between these two tools, CrossBrowserTesting.com has been on the market much longer than BrowserStack.com.
+Between these two tools, CrossBrowserTesting has been on the market much longer than BrowserStack.
 However, both have some similarities.
-Both service providers have free versions (though CrossBrowserTesting.com is limited to only 7 days) and both have service rates that start at $29 per month.
+Both service providers have free versions (though CrossBrowserTesting is limited to only 7 days) and both have service rates that start at $29 per month.

-Both these tools include unlimited live testing, screenshots, responsive testing features, email support, and an FAQ and information repository for do-it-yourself troubleshooters.
+Both of these tools include unlimited live testing, screenshots, responsive testing features, email support, and an FAQ and information repository for DIY troubleshooters.
 Both service providers also offer support for Android and iOS platforms.
-However, these tools lack a couple of good features like others, such as the ability to record videos and an option of Live Support is missing.
+However, these tools lack a couple of features that their competitors have, such as the ability to record videos or Live Support.